 Students learn to appreciate a variety of alternative perspectives on global issues where ideas and interests compete and there are no easy answers.
 They learn how to evaluate different arguments, in particular the evidence and reasoning used to support them, as well as improve the quality of their own arguments.
 These important active-learning skills are transferable to learners’ other subjects.

 Through studying global topics, learners gain a global context in which they can develop their skills.
 The skills of flexible, reflective, creative and critical thinking are developed, and students learn how to research issues and arrive at well-reasoned and evidence-based conclusions.
 With each topic, learners use the same set of skills.
 Throughout the course, their skills strengthen, their confidence grows and they become more independent.
 As learners’ confidence grows, the teacher’s role becomes more about facilitating.
 Students also learn to work collaboratively with others and effectively communicate and critique ideas so that they are eventually able to bring the Cambridge learner attributes to life, learning and interacting as confident, responsible, reflective, innovative and engaged young students.

 All Year 10 and 11 students have to complete some hours of service to the community during the two-year programme.
 This could be at school or in the wider local community.
 The goal is for students to apply the learner attributes developed in a wider context than the classroom and their studies.

 Being part of a large Danish school means that students in Years 10 and 11 are able, if they wish, to interact with their peer groups in the Danish department at inter-class sports tournaments and social arrangements, including the combined leaving party for International Year 11 and Danish 9.kl students.

-Students in Secondary 2 participate in annual trips to European cities.
+Students in Upper Secondary participate in annual trips to European cities.
 Edinburgh or Budapest have been explored by our Year 10 and 11 students in recent years.
 Learning is central to these trips: historical, cultural and social.